archman007/cppDemo01/README.md

-This project demonstrates C++ development using wxWidgets and CodeBlocks.
-The process involves reading a source code file, applying updates in-place, and generating a new file with the modified content.
+This project showcases C++ development with wxWidgets in CodeBlocks.
+It includes reading a source code file, making in-place updates, and generating a new file with the modified content.

 Standard Template Library (STL) should be employed.